 - Alibi — This is a common defense and one of the best against robbery; providing investigators with a corroborated alibi to place you away from the scene can help you get charges dismissed.

 Based on the legal weaknesses in the State of Ohio’s case and any other mitigating factors, we will negotiate the best possible plea available with the prosecutor for you to consider in resolving your case.

-For nearly ten years, the experienced Columbus robbery attorneys have successfully represented clients on criminal offenses ranging from minor misdemeanors to first degree felonies.
-That extensive previous experience will enable us to better help you.
+For nearly ten years, the experienced Columbus robbery attorneys have successfully represented clients on criminal offenses ranging from minor misdemeanors to first-degree felonies.
+That extensive previous experience will enable us to help you better.

-If you’ve been charged with robbery or aggravated robbery, it’s important to know what you’re up against.
-If you have any questions left unanswered by this page, or if you need a competent, experienced robbery attorney to fight for you in court, please contact us at or via email at email@example.com.
+If you’ve been charged with robbery or aggravated robbery, it’s essential to know what you’re up against.
+If you have questions or need a competent, experienced robbery attorney to fight for you in court, please call Luftman, Heck & Associates at (614) 304-3403 or fill out our contact form.